Resources

 1) Superior Coverage:

-A health insurance policy with a pre-hospitalisation and post-hospitalisation coverage will help you tackle the financial challenges that may arise right from diagnosing the disease till recovery.
-All health insurance plans might not offer such coverage.
+A health insurance policy with pre-hospitalisation and post-hospitalisation coverage will help you tackle the financial challenges that may arise right from diagnosing the disease till recovery.
+Not all health insurance plans offer such coverage.
 Thus, it becomes imperative to read through policy inclusions and exclusions to know more about the coverage before buying the plan.

 2) Includes Treatment Cost: